SamDel/ChromeCast-Desktop-Audio-Streamer/README.md

-# ChromeCast Desktop Audio Streamer
+# Sandpiper - Desktop Audio Streamer

 This tool captures the audio from your desktop and streams it to a ChromeCast Audio device.